San Marcos Daily Record

-The San Marcos Daily Record is five-day daily newspaper published in San Marcos, Texas, in the morning on weekdays (Tuesday through Friday), and Sunday.
-It is owned by Moser Community Media, LLC.
+The San Marcos Daily Record is a semi-weekly newspaper published in San Marcos, Texas, on Wednesday and Sunday.
+It is owned by Times Media Group.

 The Record absorbed the Hays County Citizen on July 6, 1978.
 The paper also publishes a 1,500-circulation Wednesday weekly newspaper, the Hill Country Record.

 In November 2024, the newspaper announced moving forward it will only publish print editions on Wednesday, Fridays and Sundays.

+In 2026, the Record transitioned from a triweekly newspaper to a semi-weekly newspaper, printing on Wednesday and Sunday.